Terms, policies, and forms

 United States of America

 or to any other person or address of which either Party may notify the other in writing from time to time.
-All notices shall be presumed to have been received when they are hand delivered, or five (5) days following the day of facsimile transmission.
+All notices shall be presumed to have been received when they are hand delivered, transmitted by email or five (5) days following the day of facsimile transmission.

 If any provision, or portion thereof, of this Agreement is determined by a court of competent jurisdiction to be invalid, illegal or unenforceable, such determination shall not impair or affect the validity, legality or enforceability of the remaining provisions of this Agreement, and each provision, or portion thereof, is hereby declared to be separate, severable and distinct.